jlustre/biopacific2/DEVELOPED_FROM_SCRATCH.md

 # Developed Features and Components (From Scratch)

-This document itemizes all features, modules, and components developed from scratch for the Biopacific project.
+This document itemizes all features, modules, and components developed from scratch for the Bio-Pacific project.
 It is intended to provide a clear overview of custom development work, excluding third-party packages and boilerplate code.

 ## Application Structure